BiffaClem/ShadyCrosswords/README.md

    ```

 ### Data Persistence
-- Puzzle data is loaded from `puzzles/` directory
+- Puzzle data is loaded from the `puzzles/` directory
-- User data and sessions are stored in SQLite database
+- User data, sessions, and invites live in PostgreSQL
-- Use Docker volumes for data persistence in production
+- When using Docker, the `crossword-postgres` volume preserves your database between restarts

 ## Hosting on Railway.app